Ekeichi/ml-ecc/README.md

-# ML-centraleCASA
+# ml-ecc
-exploitation of the FNSPID dataset.
+exploitation of the FNSPID dataset. https://arxiv.org/pdf/2402.06698